-the timer, the router will drop this connection.
-By default, the
+Idle Timeout- If the dial-in user is idle over the limitation of the timer, the router will drop this connection.
+By default, the Idle Timeout is set to 300 seconds.

-ISDN

-Allow the remote ISDN dial-in connection.
+ISDN Allow the remote ISDN dial-in connection.
 You can further set up Callback function below.
-You should set the User Name and Password of remote dial-in user below
+You should set the User Name and Password of remote dial-in user below.
+This feature is for s model only.